Davit Nazaretyan

 Internal Links

-• Extending Link Juice: Link juice, or link equity, is the value one page can give to another via link.
+• Extending Link Juice: Link juice, or link equity, is the value one page can give to another via a link.
 Internal linking is a great strategy for extending link juice within a website and boosting rankings.

 • Enhancing Web Authority: Internal links help you gain authority more easily than you think.
 Pages that have enough internal links have a higher chance of ranking.
 The point is that the pages have to be relevant and of high authority.